 - Access SRS modules

-Brands like Foxwell, Autel, and Bosch offer models with SRS support.
-Compare features and price points, and look for at least these basics:
+Companies including Foxwell, Autel, and Bosch have models with SRS capability.
+Consider features and price points, and look for at least the following basics:

 - SRS/airbag code reading